BoredPlayer/matgrapher/README.md

 ```

 # Communication
 A big part of matgrapher library is an implementation of an interface for software not written in python.
 The `__main__.py` module acts as a server capable of receiving and processing data incoming via UDP packets.
 A socket used by the module listens for incoming messages in port 50553.
+The module is available for both Windows and Linux.

 To easily run the server, use bash command:
 ```bash